Argyll Street, London

 The original production of Joseph was 'commissioned' by the Alan Doggett, Head of Music at Colet Court School, a small 'prep' school in Hammersmith, West London.
 He knew Andrew's family well and knew that Andrew was trying his hand at composing, so Alan asked Andrew if he would like to compose something with a religious theme for the school's end of term concert.
 Andrew and his new writing partner, Tim Rice, choose the story of Bible story of Joseph, composing a 15 minute rock'n'roll pastiche version that was performed in front of an invited audiences of parents at Colet Court School on 1 March 1968.
 Andrew's father liked what he saw and heard and so arranged for a larger public performance to take place on 12 May 1968 at Central Hall Westminster, London in a slightly expanded 20 minute version which was well received.
 During the summer Andrew and Tim expanded the material again by 10 minutes and it was recorded before having another performance on 9 November 1968 at St Paul's Cathedral, London and reprised again at Central Hall on 28 January 1969.

 Andrew and Tim then moved on to other things, in particular their new show, Jesus Christ Superstar, which they wrote together.
 Interest in Joseph And the Amazing Technicolor Dreamcoat was reignited in 1972 with it's first theatrical staging by The Young Vic Theatre Company at the annual Edinburgh Festival.
-There have been four basic 'versions' of the musical staged in London: the original Frank Dunlop directed version for the Young Vic Theatre Company (1972 - 1973) which was expanded to 40 minutes and filmed and broadcast on British television; the Ken Hill London revival (1978 - 1980) which was recorded and broadcast on British BBC 4 radio; the Bill Kenwright West End revival (1980 - present) which has gone into The Guinness Book of Records as the longest running touring stage musical of all time, having completed over 30 years touring regional theatres in the UK; and the Steven Pimlott West End revival (1991 - 1996) which was filmed in a recast version staged in a film studio.
+There have been four basic 'versions' of the musical staged in London: the original Frank Dunlop directed version for the Young Vic Theatre Company (1972 - 1973) which was expanded to 40 minutes and filmed and broadcast on British television; the Ken Hill London revival (1978 - 1980) which was recorded and broadcast on British BBC 4 radio; the Bill Kenwright West End revival (1980 - present) which has gone into The Guinness Book of Records as the longest running touring stage musical of all time, having completed over 30 years touring regional theatres in the UK; and the Steven Pimlott West End revival (1991 - 1996, revived 2007) which was filmed in a recast version staged in a film studio.